OphidiaBigData/ophidia-container/single-node-backend-only/README.md

 - If running with Docker Desktop for Windows (with WSL2 Kernel), note that the *"NETCDF\_FILES\_HOST\_PATH"* binding string must be in Windows' directory path specification convention (i.e. use backslashes instead of forward slashes).
 - If running with Docker Desktop for Mac on Apple silicon add ```--platform linux/amd64``` to the *docker run* command before the image name to run the image under emulation.
+- If running with Udocker add ```--env=TECH=udocker --publish=11732:11732 --ANY_EMPTY_HOST_DIR:/var/run/mysqld/``` too, network port 3309 should be free and you will not have operators' autocompletion.